simply-logical/simply-logical/src/text/2_part_ii/_part_ii.md

 +++

-Other examples of structured knowledge, encountered in {numref}`Part %s<part:i>`, include Prolog terms, proof trees, and SLD-trees.
+Other examples of structured knowledge, encountered in {ref}`Part I<part:i>`, include Prolog terms, proof trees, and SLD-trees.
 Among these, SLD-trees constitute a special case, since they are not given *a priori* as part of the knowledge describing a certain Universe of Discourse, but are instead *derived* from problem specifications of the form 'given program *P*, find all answers to query *Q*'.
 By means of SLD-trees, such problems are translated to problems of the form 'given SLD-tree *T*, find all paths from the root of the tree to the empty clause'.
 Problems of the latter kind are called *search problems*, and the graph being searched is called a *search space*.
 Most problems in intelligent reasoning are search problems of one kind or the other.
 <!--Part I-->

 <!--NOTE: Subfigures-->